-When ESI Act under Section 1 itself clearly says primarily all organisations including government are coverable under ESI Act... by virtue of engaging of private security agencies and outsourcing personnel...
-Is ESI Institutes are not coverable under ESI Act?
+When the ESI Act under Section 1 itself clearly states that primarily all organizations, including the government, are covered under the ESI Act by virtue of engaging private security agencies and outsourcing personnel, the question arises: Are ESI Institutes not covered under the ESI Act?

-In the same scenerio is there any blanket exemption for all Central Government or State Government and PSUs etc., from the statutory liability of coverage as Principal Employers under respective Labour Laws, in the light of engaging of different part time and outsourcing workers...
+In the same scenario, is there any blanket exemption for all Central Government or State Government and PSUs, etc., from the statutory liability of coverage as Principal Employers under respective Labour Laws in the light of engaging different part-time and outsourcing workers...

 From India, Hyderabad

-In the same scenerio is there any blanket exemption for all Central Government or State Government and PSUs etc., from the statutory liability of coverage as Principal Employers under respective Labour Laws, in the light of engaging of different part time and outsourcing workers...
+In the same scenario, is there any blanket exemption for all Central Government or State Government and PSUs, etc., from the statutory liability of coverage as Principal Employers under respective Labour Laws in the light of engaging different part-time and outsourcing workers...

 From India, Hyderabad